Iruvar Mattum: Production

-Kannada director Dwaraki Raghavan made his directorial debut in Tamil with By 2, an experimental film which featured just two characters.
+Kannada director Dwaraki Raghava, credited as Dwarki Raghavan, made his directorial debut in Tamil with By 2, an experimental film which featured just two characters.
 Kannada actor Srinagara Kitty, credited as Abhay, was selected to play the hero while Sunitha Varma played his love interest.
 The film was shot in the deep jungles of Tamil Nadu, Kerala and Karnataka around 60 days.
 A bungalow with waterfalls as backdrop was built at Athirapalli falls at Kerala.
-Vijay Antony composed the music, Murali took care of art direction and the cinematography was by P. K. H. Das.
-Dwaraki Raghavan said, "The movie has an innovative storyline; the happenings revolve around the forest.
-It has the trappings to sustain the audience interest and pave way for a new trend in the industry.
-Should that happen, it will be a great feeling and give the confidence to try a few other experiments".
-Following the state government's announcement of entertainment tax exemption for films titled in Tamil language, the title was changed from By 2 to Iruvar Mattum.

 Soundtrack

 The soundtrack was composed by Vijay Antony.